 SODA – soda contains phosphoric acid.
 The body uses calcium (alkaline mineral) to balance the acidity created by soda.

 SUGAR – High sugar intake increases the urinary excretion of zinc, calcium, magnesium, chromium and copper.
 This large loss of nutrients can contribute to osteoporosis, arthritis and many other diseases as well.

 EATING OUT OF SEASON – Inhibits vitamin D absorption, weakens the kidneys and bones.

-The bones need more than just calcium to be healthy and strong.
+The bones need more than just calcium for health and strength.
 Nutrients essential to bone health include magnesium, calcium, boron, potassium, copper, manganese, zinc, Vitamin K, C, D, E, folic acid, sulphur rich foods, amino acids and protein:

 - Vitamin K helps produce osteocalcin that aids bone formation.
 Good sources of K are broccoli, Brussels sprouts, collard greens, kale, asparagus, and liver.

 - Sulfur rich food is needed for the synthesis of collagen.
 Sources include eggs, cabbage, fish, garlic, Brussels sprouts, kale and onions.

 - Vitamin A, D, E & K are all fat-soluble.
 Diets too low in fat or fat-free do not produce adequate bile and inhibits absorption of these vitamins.